Diagnosis: Murder: Home media

-On June 26, 2012, Visual Entertainment released "Diagnosis Murder – The Movie Collection" on DVD in Region 1 for the very first time.
+On June 26, 2012, Visual Entertainment released "Diagnosis Murder – The Movie Collection" on DVD in Region 1 for the first time.
 In the US, the release was distributed by Alchemy.
 The three-disc set featured all three TV movies that aired in 1992/1993 and spawned the weekly TV series as well as the two TV movies that aired after the series ended.

 On December 31, 2012, it was announced that VEI had acquired the rights to the series (via their sublicensing deal with CBS) and planned on releasing the remaining seasons on DVD in 2013.
 They subsequently released the fourth and fifth seasons both as two-part volumes and as a complete set on August 27, 2013.
 The sixth season was released on November 12, 2013, in Canada while it was released in the US on November 26, 2013.
 The seventh season was released on November 19, 2013, in Canada and in the US on February 11, 2014; the eighth and final season on November 19, 2013, in Canada and in the US on May 27, 2014.
 VEI also released The Complete Collection On November 12, 2013.
-It includes all 178 episodes, all 5 of the TV Movies, The "Jake And The Fatman" Episode "It Never Entered My Mind", and an episode of "Mannix" Called "Little Girl Lost" which was A Prequel to the Episode "Hard Boiled Murder" on a 51 Disc set.
-It also has an exclusive to The Complete Collection a clip of Van Dyke as Rob Petrie In Obsession Part 2.
+It includes all 178 episodes, all 5 of the TV movies, The Jake and the Fatman Episode "It Never Entered My Mind", and an episode of Mannix Called "Little Girl Lost" which was a prequel to the episode "Hard Boiled Murder" on a 51-disc set.
+It also has an exclusive to The Complete Collection a clip of Van Dyke as Rob Petrie in Obsession Part 2.